 We may search at credit reference and fraud prevention agencies for information about you and all the people you are applying with.
 If you are providing information about other people on a joint application, you must make sure they agree that we can use their information to do this.
 If you give us false or inaccurate information and we suspect fraud, we will pass your details to credit reference and fraud prevention agencies.
 Law enforcement agencies (such as the police and HM Revenue & Customs) may receive and use this information.

-We and other organisations may also see and use information about you that the credit reference and fraud prevention agencies give us to:
+We may also see and use information about you that the credit reference and fraud prevention agencies provide to:

 - check details on applications you make for credit and credit-related services